 Digital payments require a few clicks on your screen.
 You do not need to visit anywhere in most cases.
 So, you can focus on other priority projects and tasks.

 The digital ecosystem for payments promotes contactless payments.
 You can transfer funds without coming in touch.
 During the coronavirus and social distancing, such contactless feature was the most prominent.

 Factors influencing the digital payment ecosystem in Bangladesh

 Some factors paved the way for the digital payment ecosystem to reach today’s scenario.
 Let’s discuss some of the driving forces:

 Digital Bangladesh has been a buzzword since the declaration in 2008.
 The government is trying hard to go digital in all possible ways.
 Payment systems have also got the motivation and pressure to keep pace with the digital government mandates.
 Around 70% of government payments are digital, and the rate is increasing day by day.

 The government of Bangladesh has started Automated Challan System from July 2021.
 It is a milestone for government cash collection digitally.
 Now, people can make payments to the government with their bank or mobile money.
 Almost all the banks are helping the revenue collection mission in digital form.

 Coronavirus encouraged the government and corporates to implement digitization in the payment ecosystem.
 It was necessary to tackle unforeseen scenarios like the lockdown and shutdown.
 Bangladesh Bank came with some initiatives to go digital for payments.
 In addition, salaries and government cash aids were encouraged with digital modes of payments.
 Corporate firms especially the garment factories were also willing to use digital wage payments.
-Many innovations and startups were found during the pandemic.
-Some statistics explore the facts:
+Many innovations and startups

 - MFS Accounts in August 2019 is 73.60 million, whereas in August 2020 is 93.90 million